BoundRL: Efficient Structured Text Segmentation through Reinforced Boundary Generation

 \section{Abstract}

-As structured texts become increasingly complex across diverse domains -- from technical reports to generative AI prompts -- the need for text segmentation into semantically meaningful components becomes critical.
-Such texts often contain elements beyond plain language, including tables, code snippets, and placeholders, which conventional sentence- or paragraph-level segmentation methods cannot handle effectively.
-To address this challenge, we propose \task, a novel and efficient approach that jointly performs token-level text segmentation and label prediction for long structured texts.
-Instead of generating complete contents for each segment, it generates only a sequence of starting tokens and reconstructs the complete contents by locating these tokens within the original texts, thereby reducing inference costs by orders of magnitude and minimizing hallucination.
-To adapt the model for the output format, \task~performs reinforcement learning with verifiable rewards (RLVR) with a specifically designed reward that jointly optimizes document reconstruction fidelity and semantic alignment.
-To mitigate entropy collapse, it further constructs intermediate candidates by systematically perturbing a fraction of generated sequences of segments to create stepping stones toward higher-quality solutions.
-To demonstrate \task's effectiveness on particularly challenging structured texts, we focus evaluation on complex prompts used for LLM applications.
-Experiments show that \task~enables small language models (1.7B parameters) to outperform few-shot prompting of much larger models.
-Moreover, RLVR with our designed reward yields significant improvements over supervised fine-tuning, and incorporating intermediate candidates further improves both performance and generalization.
+Structured texts refer to texts containing structured elements beyond plain texts, such as code snippets and placeholders.
+Such structured texts increasingly require segmentation into semantically meaningful components, which cannot be effectively handled by conventional sentence-level segmentation methods.
+To address this, we propose \task, a novel approach that jointly performs efficient token-level text segmentation and label prediction for long structured texts.
+Instead of generating full texts for each segment, it generates only starting tokens and reconstructs the complete texts by locating these tokens within the original texts, thereby reducing output tokens by 90\% and minimizing hallucination.
+To train the models for the boundary generation, \task~performs reinforcement learning with verifiable rewards (RLVR) that jointly optimizes document reconstruction fidelity and semantic alignment.
+It further mitigates entropy collapse by constructing intermediate candidates by perturbing segment boundaries and labels to create stepping stones toward higher-quality solutions.
+Experiments show that \task~enables small language models (1.7B parameters) to outperform few-shot prompting with much larger models as well as SFT and standard RLVR baselines on complex prompts used for LLM applications.